Ultimate Guide to Playa del Carmen, Mexico

 How to Get to Playa del Carmen?

 Playa del Carmen doesn’t have an airport.
-You can choose to fly to either Cancun (45 minutes by car) or Cozumel (40 minutes by ferry).
-I always recommend using Skyscanner to check both airports.
+You can choose to fly to either Cancun (45 minutes by car), Cozumel (40 minutes by ferry) or Tulum (45 min by car).

 If you’re flying into Cozumel, you can simply take a taxi to the ferry terminal and take a ferry to Playa del Carmen.
 There’s no need of pre-booking anything in advance.

 If you’re flying into Cancun, then you have a lot of options.
-I personally don’t recommend renting a car at the airport, as it’s way more expensive than if you rent one once you get to “Playa” as it’s called by locals.
+I don’t recommend renting a car at the airport (read on why here), as it’s way more expensive than if you rent one once you get to Playa.

 Read more on how to get to Playa del Carmen from Cancun Airport.